nasa/progpy/docs/_sources/api_ref/progpy/DataModel.rst

 From Another PrognosticsModel (i.e., Surrogate)
 *************************************************
-Surrogate models are constructed using the :py:func:`DataModel.from_model` Class Method.
+Surrogate models are constructed using the :py:func:`DataModel.from_model` class method.
 These models are trained using data from the original model, i.e., as a surrogate for the original model.
 The original model is not modified.
 Below is an example if it's use.
-In this example a surrogate (m2) of the original ThrownObject Model (m) is created, and can then be used interchangeably with the original model.
+In this example a surrogate (m2) of the original ``ThrownObject`` model (m) is created, and can then be used interchangeably with the original model.

-.. dropdown:: example
+.. dropdown:: Surrogate Model Example

    .. code-block:: python